WoVen - Women - Opera - Public Stage - Eighteenth-Century Venice

 - Christine Jeanneret (University of Copenhagen)

-- Tatiana Korneeva (University of Venice/Freie Universität Berlin) Postdoctoral Fellow at NTNU (starting May 2023)
+- Tatiana Korneeva (University of Venice/Freie Universität Berlin) Postdoctoral Fellow at NTNU (from May 2023)

 - Britta Kägler (University of Passau)